 Specific blood and urine tests are used to diagnose type 2 diabetes.
 The American Diabetes Association recommends that overweight children with at least two risk factors be given a fasting blood sugar test every two years beginning at age 10.
 If you are concerned, you should ask the doctor about these tests, especially if there's a history of the disease in the family and if your child is overweight.
 And again, Native Americans, Latinos, African-Americans, Asian-Americans, and Pacific Islanders are at increased risk.

 Are there everyday consequences for children with type 2 diabetes?

 Yes.
 Although type 2 is usually not as serious in the short run as type 1 -- and is generally easier to control -- there are several possible day-to-day effects of the disease.
 The American Diabetes Association lists these common ones:

 - Dry, itchy skin

-- Long-term consequences are also a serious concern.
-If not controlled at an early age, type 2 diabetes can lead to complications such as blindness, renal failure, heart disease, and the need for amputations.
+Long-term consequences are also a serious concern.
+If not controlled at an early age, type 2 diabetes can lead to complications such as blindness, renal failure, heart disease, and even amputations.